-Singer Jake Owens Describes Las Vegas Shooting: 'We're All Still Trying To Process'
+Singer Jake Owen Describes Las Vegas Shooting: 'We're All Still Trying To Process'

 “It’s been a pretty crazy evening here in Las Vegas.
 I think we’re all still trying to process,” he told NBC News.

-Owens went on to describe the shooting:
+Owen went on to describe the shooting:

 “It got faster and faster, almost like it sounded like it was an automatic rifle.
 You could hear it ringing off the tops of the rafters of the stage.
 That’s when you saw people fleeing.
 At that point, everyone on stage just started running everywhere possible.
 It was pretty chaotic for sure.”

-Police have confirmed that at least 50 people were killed and 200 wounded during the violence, amounting to the deadliest mass shooting in recent U.S. history.
+Police have confirmed that at least 58 people were killed, plus the gunman, and more than 500 wounded during the violence, amounting to the deadliest mass shooting in recent U.S. history.

 “I kind of just ran like everyone else.
 At one point, I was crouched down behind a cop car with about 20 other people, that were people who had just come to the show,” Owen said in the interview.